Encryption Key Management

 Easily Meet Encryption Key Management Compliance Requirements

-A recent Verizon PCI Compliance Report (PCIR) states that "about 42 percent of organizations have trouble implementing a proper encryption key management strategy to keep information safe."
+A Verizon PCI Compliance Report (PCIR) states that "about 42 percent of organizations have trouble implementing a proper encryption key management strategy to keep information safe."
 Proper encryption key management, experts say, is becoming more important than encryption itself.
 Encryption keys represent "the keys to the kingdom," if someone has access to the encryption key, they have access to the most sensitive data in your organization - the encrypted data.
 Proper encryption key management is a requirement for PCI-DSS compliance.
 Auditors are scrutinizing how organizations manage keys in response to evolving regulations.
 Learn more about PCI-DSS encryption key management requirements with this whitepaper.

 Certified.
 Comprehensive.
 Cost Effective.